ant-design/ant-design-pro-site/docs/api-doc.en-US.md

 You can define the following values：

 - $desc: Description of the API
-- $params: Parameters of ther API
+- $params: Parameters of the API
 - $body: The response of the API

 <img width="600" src="https://gw.alipayobjects.com/zos/rmsportal/PVfsHataJahAwAVaKDtp.png" />